-Integral part of dancing is learning the choreography; same with the Ashtanga.
-Bit by bit the student is given new elements or poses by the teacher.
+Integral part of dancing is learning the choreography; same with Ashtanga.
+Bit by bit, the student is given new elements or poses by the teacher.
 And only when one thing is well integrated and digested by the student, he or she is ripe for the next piece of cake.
-Because the idea behind the Ashtanga system is not to eat the entire cake quickly, but to make each piece of cake a feast and to enjoy it along the way.
+The idea behind the Ashtanga system is not to eat the entire cake quickly, but to make each piece of cake a feast and to enjoy it all along the way.

 To establish an Ashtanga practice it is advisable to start with two or three times a week and to allow the practice to slowly integrate itself into your weekly routine.
 This will provide a solid foundation upon which those who are hungry and curious for more can build up incrementally.

 There is no use in rushing or pushing things.
 So better don’t expect to change your life and personality within a couple of months.
-But there is a use in being disciplined and reliable.
+But it certainly pays off to be disciplined and reliable.
 So consciously create your space and time slots for the practice — and then stick to it and do the practice.